 Identification dots are located above the standard cab front seat lower anchorages as a guide for locating lower anchors.

-NOTE: For children riding in the front seat of a Standard Cab model refer to the Cab. dard Cab model refer to the "Passenger Airbag On/Off Switch" located in this section.
+NOTE: For children riding in the front seat of a Standard Cab model refer to the "Passenger Airbag On/Off Switch" located in this section.

 Standard Cab Passenger Seat